diycoffee/Noobtown/README.md

 # Noobtown
-...stumbles in.
+...stumbles into.

 My first headscratch at what a Repository is...

-Decades of real world experience, moments of meta.
+Decades of real world experience, a few brief moments of meta.

 Favourite hobby: growing my own coffee.